 MATERIALS AND METHODS

 Experimental Materials: Table 1 presents a comprehensive list of 19 genotypes utilized in the experiment, encompassing both cultivated and wild accessions of Solanum species.
-The genotypes are categorized primarily as inbred lines and wild accessions, sourced from prestigious agricultural research institutes across India.
+The genotypes are categorized primarily as inbred lines and wild accessions, sourced from agricultural research institutes across India.
 Among the cultivated genotypes,'Sel 91-2 (PH-6male)' and 'Sel Br-112 (PH-6female)' are inbred lines procured from IARI, NewDelhi, and maintained at BAU, Sabour.
 Other notable cultivated genotypes include'Haritha' from KAU, Kerala,'Swarna Mani' from CHES, Ranchi,'IIHR-563' from IIHR,Bengaluru, and 'Pant Samrat' from GBPUAT, Pantnagar,each preserved at BAU, Sabour.Additionally, genotypes such as 'Rajendra Baigan-2,' 'VR-2,' and a series of BRBL lines (BRBL-01, BRBL-02, BRBL-04, BRBL-06, BRBL-07, BRBL-10, and BRBL-11)were sourced from BAU, Sabour.The wild accessions, including'BRBWM-07' and 'BRBWM-06' (Solanum macrocarpon), and S. gilo (Solanum gilo), were collected from BCKV, Mohanpur, andsubsequently maintained at BAU, Sabour.
 Thisdiverse set of genotypes represents significant genetic variability, which iscritical for breedingprograms, stress tolerancestudies, and the enhancement of desirableagronomic traits.
 The seeds from allthe genotypes were cultivated inclean and sterilized petri dishes within a plant growth chamber.
-A total of 19 brinjal genotypes, selected for their uniformity, viability, health, and freedomfrom disease andinsects, were utilized to grow seedlings.
+A total of 19 brinjal genotypes, selected for their uniformity, viability, health, and disease and insect tolerant , were utilized to grow seedlings.
 DNA extraction from these 19 genotypes was conducted under controlled conditions to facilitate diversity analysis.

-DNA Extraction: Genomic DNA was extracted from 15-day-old brinjal seedlings using immature leaf tissue (200-300 mg) by CTAB [16] with the necessary modifications.
+DNA Extraction: Genomic DNA was extracted from 15-day-old brinjal seedlings using immature leaf tissue (200-300 mg) by CTAB method [16] with the necessary modifications.
 The tissue was homogenised with 1 ml of CTAB buffer, incubated for 45 minutes at 65 degrees Celsius and then centrifuged with chloroform:isoamyl alcohol (24:1).
 The aqueous phase was precipitated with cooled isopropanol and the resulting DNA pellet was washed with 70 per cent ethanol, dried in air and dissolved in 100 ml 10-triols of buffer.
 The quality and quantity of DNA was assessed by 0.8-percent agarose gel electrophoresis and visualised under UV light using the GelDoc system.

 SSR-Marker analysis: For SSR analysis, the genomic DNA was diluted to 40 ng per ml using 21 primers from 19 brinjal genotypes (primer sequences available in the supplementary file).
 PCR reactions (10.10 ml total volume) consisted of 1.5 ml DNA, 0.30 ml each of primers upstream and downstream, 4.0 ml pre-mix (10 times buffer, dNTP, MgCl, Taq polymerase) and water free from nucleosides.
 The induction consisted of initial denaturation at 94 degrees Celsius for 5 min followed by 35 cycles at 94 degrees Celsius for 30 seconds, 65 degrees Celsius for 1 min, 72 degrees Celsius for 2 min and finally a final prolongation at 72 degrees Celsius for 7 min.
 The products were separated by means of a catalytic converter of 2 percent agarose gel at 100 V and visualised under a UV light.
 The 100-bp DNA ladder was used to estimate the size of the PCR fragments.
 The gel images were documented with the Uvitec Gel Documentation System for further analysis.